JackThomson2/linux/Documentation/virt/kvm/api.rst

 Calling this ioctl when the guest is using shadow page tables (for example because it is running a nested guest with nested page tables) will fail with `EOPNOTSUPP` even if `KVM_CHECK_EXTENSION` reports the capability to be present.
+On arm64, this includes when the vCPU is running a nested guest with stage-2 translation enabled.

 `flags` must currently be zero.